tournepivoine/shinpokered-fr/README.md

   - Fixed pokemon category translation: "Shellfish" to "Shell"
   - Fixed translation: Route 14 trainer's comment about the legendary birds
   - Restored unused text in the vermilion gym puzzle for finding the 2nd switch
+  - Corrected and clarified the quiz text in the cinnabar gym

 - Adjustments to moves